Delicious Arancini Balls Recipe

 - Next, add about 3-4 chunks of cheese and 8-10 peas.

-- To bread, the arancini, place one of the balls into the seasoned flour and move around until completely coated.
+- To bread the arancini, place one of the balls into the seasoned flour and move around until completely coated.

 - Next, add it to the seasoned egg mixture and dredge until coated.
-Lastly, add it to the seasoned breadcrumbs and move around until the arancini ball is completely coated in breadcrumbs.
+Lastly, add it to the seasoned breadcrumbs and move around until the arancini ball is completely coated in the breadcrumbs.
 Set aside and repeat until all the arancini balls have been breaded.

 - Place a few of the arancini balls into the hot oil and cook for 6-8 minutes or until golden brown and the cheese has melted in the center.
-Cook in batches so they don’t clump together and drain on a paper towel.
+Cook in batches so they don’t clump together, and drain on a paper towel.

 - Serve alongside Pomodoro sauce.